Tubbz-alt/project-planning-for-you-track/README.md

-Project planning for YouTrack.
-Reconstruct past project schedule from YouTrack activity log, and compute future schedule from YouTrack issue data plus a list of available contributors.
+Library for project planning from YouTrack data.
+Retrieve past project schedule from activity log, and compute future schedule from unresolved issues and the available contributors.

 ## Status